CHINA’S WINE TRAIL

 Day 7 - FARMentation

 We drive two hours southwest into Chuxiong, Yi minority territory, where fermentation culture runs deep — historically through grain spirits and smoked teas rather than wine.
 FARMentation is doing something different.
 Their pear orchard sits in the shadow of a wind turbine with an old granary alongside it.
-The tagline says it all: 风土横切面, a cross-section of terroir.
+The tagline says it all: 风土横切面 (fēngtǔ héng qiēmiàn), a cross-section of terroir.
 We arrive in the afternoon for the winery visit and tasting, then take a slow walk through the orchard before dinner.
 The meal is an outdoor copper pot spread, communal and unhurried, built around whatever is in season.
 The bonfire goes late.
+We overnight at Mouding Tranquil Lakeside Retreat, a simple local guesthouse on the water, the kind of place that doesn't appear in any travel guides, run by people from here, with a view across the lake that you won't forget.

 Day 8 - Erhai Lake and Lijiang